zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 - zOpenStackHostMapSame: A list of \<name1\>=\<name2\>,
   used to inform the modeler that the same host may be referred to with an alternate name by some part of OpenStack. (this is not commonly used)
-- zOpenStackHostMapPrefix: Prefix to use when adding OpenStack Host as a Linux Device.
+- zOpenStackHostDevicePrefix: Prefix to use when adding OpenStack Host as a Linux Device.
 Primary use-case, identically configured OpenStacks.
 To avoid setting a value for each OpenStack instance, a TALES expression can be set at the DeviceClass level, using the host's OpenStack Device attribute for the host's Linux Device ID prefix. ex: `${device/hw/serialNumber}`